ActuallyAdequate/Chimaera/core/rules/the-body.md

 - <img src="../media/muscular_system.svg" width="20" height="20" alt="Muscular"> The Mutated's ability to move, lift and bend.
 - <img src="../media/integumentary_system.svg" width="20" height="20" alt="Integumentary"> The Mutated's ability to endure hardship, appearance, and structure.

 > Sometimes Body Systems will be Inhibited such as darkness inhibiting the sight system.
 Or a poison inhibiting the circulatory system, or being bound inhibiting the muscular system.
-When a system is inhibited using Body Parts in that system become difficult or are prevented entirely.
+When a system is inhibited using Body Parts in that system are prevented entirely.
 >
 > Creatures can use their Action to clear Inhibited systems if they can justify it
 >